mjordan/riprap/README.md

 ### Plugins

 One of Riprap's principle design requirements is flexibility.
 To meet this goal, it uses plugins to process most of its input and output.
-We have already been introduced to three types of plugins:
+We have already been introduced to three types (and combinations of) plugins in the three sample configurations above:

 * "fetchresourcelist" plugins fetch a set of resource URIs/URLs to fixity check (e.g., from a Fedora repository's triplestore, from Drupal, from a CSV file).
 Multiple fetchresourcelist plugins can be configured at once.
 * "fetchdigest" plugins query an external utility or service to get the digest of the current resource.
 Only one fetchdigest plugin can be configured.